Reflexive Pronouns

 Reflexive pronouns are used to show the relationship between the subject and the object of the sentences.
 In English, they are; myself, yourself, himself. herself, itself, ourselves, yourselves, and themselves.

-Reflexive pronouns are the same as emphatic pronouns, but the only difference between them is the necessity of them in a sentence to complete the meaning.
+Reflexive pronouns are have the same form as emphatic pronouns, but the only difference between them is the necessity of them in a sentence to complete the meaning.
 As you know intensive pronouns can be omitted from the sentence without changing the meaning.
 But a reflexive pronoun is necessary to complete the meaning.

 functions | examples |